 - Digital camera

-- Typical office/hobby/craft supplies (paper, pens, poster board, glue, etc.)
+- Typical office/hobby/hardware/craft supplies (paper, poster board, glue, wood, etc.)

 - Read overview of relevant topics (see bibliography below and terms listed above)